johnmathews/johnmathews.is/data/blog/neovim-setup-2023.md

 - [close-buffer](https://github.com/Asheq/close-buffers.vim) and
   [smartq](https://github.com/marklcrns/vim-smartq) make quitting and closing buffers a little more intuitive for me.

+## Still to do

+The following features are quirky and I don't find them intuitive, but getting familiar with them would be increase speed and decrease cognitive load:

+- paste and yank behaviour:
+  - dont yank what I just pasted over
+  - use the yank registers (numbers 0 - 9 I think) to paste the thing I yanked before the last yank
+- navigation `t`, `f` and `s` (from the sneak plugin) to get the cursor to somewhere fast - no more holding down the `hjkl` keys.
+- better find and replace.
+If I have to do the same thing 5 or 10 times, I'll probably just do it manually.
+If I need to do it 100 times I'll write a macro.
+Ideally, I'll use find and replace, and make better use of registers.

 [^1]:
     Now that I've written that, it seems really odd - how and why did I go from nothing to vim..
 How